Innisbrook

 b. thinking about everything I have to do the next day

-c. lying on top of something—quite possibly the cordless phone and a clipboard with the volunteer list
+c. lying on top of my phone and a clipboard with the volunteer list

 10. When the school year ends, I: